1947 Syrian parliamentary election

-The 1947 Syrian parliamentary election was held on 7 July 1947, with a second round in some constituencies on 18 July, to elect members to the House of Representatives of Syria.
+The 1947 Syrian parliamentary election was held on 7 July 1947, with a second round in some constituencies on 18 July, to elect members of the unicameral Chamber of Deputies, the predecessor to the People's Assembly.
 They were the first elections since the country's independence in 1946.

 Electoral system

 A new electoral law was approved by Parliament in May 1947.
 This introduced a two-round system, with members elected from single-member constituencies by universal male suffrage.
 Any candidate that received more than 10% of the vote was allowed to contest the second round if no candidate had received an absolute majority.
-Ten seats were reserved for Bedouins, one of which was for the Jabal Druze.
+Ten seats were reserved for Bedouins, one of which was in Jabal al-Druze.
 The electoral law also required voting to be extended by a day if first round turnout in a constituency was less than 60%.

 Campaign

-Prior to the elections, the National Bloc split into two factions.
-The National Party of President Shukri al-Quwatli was formed in early 1947, with a group of Aleppo-based opponents of al-Quwatli forming another faction.
+Prior to the elections, the National Bloc had split into two factions; the National Party of President Shukri al-Quwatli was formed in early 1947, with a group of Aleppo-based opponents of al-Quwatli forming another faction.
 Al-Quwatli's opponents and members of the newly formed Ba'ath Party contested the elections together under the Liberal Party (Hizb al-Ahrar) name.

 Neither the National Party or its opponents produced a lengthy manifesto.
 The National Party was largely interested in protecting wealthy residents of Damascus, while the Aleppo-based opposition published a short manifesto proposing reforms in rural areas to raise the standard of living.